ShravanKulkarni1004/WEC-Systems-Recs---Compiler-Task/README.md

   - **Output**- ![Screenshot (27)](https://github.com/user-attachments/assets/81b59073-c7d6-4591-aa9c-2fd9b2089b8c)

   The code tokenizes the given input string based on specifications provided.
 It also parses through every token and analyzes it syntactically and gives the accepted string along with      the Abstract Syntax Tree(AST).

+  Also the Token Type is defined as follows:
+  `enum TokenType { STARTWORD, WORD, COMMA, HYPHEN, STOP, QUOTATION, INVALID, END };`

 - If we add a word of length less than 3
     - `"Hello, my world-wide communication technologies."`